Young 'pirates' unearth buried treasure in Valparaiso

-VALPARAISO — The adventure at Simatovich Elementary School on Friday opened with a pirate cheer: “Arrrrr.”
+VALPARAISO — The adventure at Simatovich Elementary School opened with a pirate cheer: “Arrrrr.”

 School custodian Joe Krawvzyk became Captain Joe, teaching students about pirate lore.
 While students and staff became buccaneers, fifth graders uncovered something from their past.